The 10th Hakawy International Arts Festival for Children (2-12 March)

 The festival includes a Dutch focus with four performances, an American focus with three performances in addition to a side program of special projects, the master-classes, workshops and talks led by the Egyptian and international artists.

-For the first time there’ll be shows suitable for children until the age of eighteen (For Hakawy festival’s full schedule flock Click here).
+For the first time there’ll be shows suitable for children until the age of eighteen.
+(For more information and reservation flock to www.ticketsmarche.com).

 The Cairo Puppet Theatre